 Linear programming problems arise in a wide variety of applications from areas such as finance, medicine, transportation, and military.
 These problems may be very large, potentially involving thousands of constraints and millions of variables.
-This course focuses on the theory and methods for solving large-scale linear programs.
+This course focuses on the theory and methods for solving large-scale linear programs, as well as applications of linear programming.
 Students will gain hands-on experience in solving large-scale linear programs via computational work with the software CPLEX.

 We will take an in-depth look at the geometry of linear programming, then discuss the simplex method, duality theory and the dual simplex.
 We then discuss computational enhancements to the simplex that make it suitable for large sparse problems.
 These include the revised simplex, basis factorization, bounded-variable linear programs, column generation and Dantzig-Wolfe decomposition.
 We then discuss computational complexity of finite algorithms, and in particular the simplex method.
-Finally, we discuss non-simplex methods for LP, including the ellipsoid method and the primal-dual interior-point method.
+Finally, we discuss non-simplex methods for LP, and specifically at the primal-dual interior-point method.
 Throughout the course we will explore a number of large scale applications.
 The course will cover Chapters 1-7, 9, 10, and Appendix A.1-A.6 of the book.